 Decide on the sequence of teaching – A tip is to teach difficult techniques early in the class – this will ensure that the freshness of mind at the start will make the student more receptive than at the end of the class

 Step 4 Cost of the course

-Decide this on the basis of the complexity of the technique , duration for teaching this technique and on what competitors are charging for this ( a phone call will tell you this ) and whether the students have to bring in supplies or will you provide them as a kit.
-If you are teaching a technique that is known many few you can charge more.
+Come to a conclusion on the basis of the complexity of the techniques taught, duration for teaching and on what competitors are charging for this (a phone call will tell you this ) and whether the students have to bring in supplies or will you provide them as a kit.
+If you are teaching a technique that is known many few you can charge more. .

 Decide before hand how long you will take to make the project yourself.
 Then how much extra to teach it to a rank beginner.This can give you an idea of how much to charge based on the number of man hours.

 Write the class plan with the sequence of stitching / embroidering and techniques .
 This will give you an estimate of the complexity and duration of teaching the course

 Whatever you decide on the cost make sure that you have collected the course fee before beginning the class.
 This way rogue students wouldnot get way with your money

 One way to decide on how much to charge is to decide on an hourly rate for your teaching ( ie the minimum wage you should get for one hour of your teaching).
 Multiply this rate by number of hours you intend for the course

 Divide this by the number of students you intend to have or you hope will be attending .
 This is the amount you should be charging per student.Adjust according to the market